Maggie Q

-Margaret Denise Quigley (born May 22, 1979), professionally known as Maggie Q, is an American actress.
+Margaret Denise Quigley (born May 22, 1979), known professionally as Maggie Q, is an American actress.
 She began her professional career in Hong Kong, with starring roles in the action films Gen-Y Cops (2000) and Naked Weapon (2002), before appearing in the American productions Mission: Impossible III (2006), Live Free or Die Hard (2007), Priest (2011) and The Protégé (2021).
 She portrayed Tori Wu in the dystopian science-fiction action film Divergent (2014), and reprised her role in the sequels, Insurgent (2015) and Allegiant (2016).
-Q starred in the title role on The CW action-thriller series Nikita (2010–2013), and also had a main role as FBI Special Agent Hannah Wells in the ABC/Netflix political thriller series Designated Survivor (2016–2019).
+Q starred in the title role on the CW action-thriller series Nikita (2010–2013), and also had a main role as FBI special agent Hannah Wells in the ABC/Netflix political thriller series Designated Survivor (2016–2019).
 She provided the voice of Wonder Woman on the animated series Young Justice (2012–2019).
 In 2025, Q began starring in the lead role of Detective Renée Ballard on the Prime Video series Ballard, a spinoff of the television series Bosch: Legacy.

 Early life and education

 Margaret Denise Quigley was born and raised in Honolulu, Hawaii.
 Her mother is Vietnamese and her father is American of Polish and Irish descent.
-Her parents met while her father was stationed in Vietnam during the Vietnam War.
-She has four siblings.
-She was raised Catholic.
+Her parents met while her father was serving in Vietnam during the Vietnam War.
+She has four siblings and was raised Catholic.
 She became a practitioner of Buddhism.

-She attended Mililani Waena Elementary School and Wheeler Intermediate School.
+She attended Mililani Uka Elementary School and Wheeler Intermediate School.
 At Mililani High School, she was on the cross country, track and field, and swim teams.
 She won the student title of "Best Body" senior year, and graduated in 1997.
 She won an athletics scholarship to a private university and intended to study veterinary science; however, her family was unable to assist her financially.
 She left Hawaii at the end of one school year in hopes of earning enough money to resume at the beginning of the next one.